 What research gap are you addressing with your protocol?

 Andrew Forero: This protocol incorporates four modes of characterization that have previously not been coupled.
-Using four orthogonal methods of identification for the analogs should improve the ability to differentiate isomers that are difficult to differentiate with standard procedures currently.
+Using four orthogonal methods of identification for the analogs should improve the ability to differentiate isomers that are difficult to differentiate with current standard procedures.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.